 The Graduate School sends a bi-weekly digest of campus resources, events and news relevant to graduate students, as well as an advice column, “Ask the Grad School Guru,” and several social media pages and groups to facilitate conversation among grad students.

-Through the UW Press and our public lecture series, the Graduate School takes big ideas and discoveries into the community, and brings the community into scholarly life.
-The UW Press supports the UW’s research, education and outreach missions by publishing peer-reviewed scholarship and documenting the rich cultural and natural history of the Pacific Northwest.
+Through our Public Lecture series, the Graduate School takes big ideas and discoveries into the community, and brings the community into scholarly life.

 Quality and Assessment

 Through the academic program review process, the Graduate School ensures that the UW continues to offer innovative, high quality graduate education programs.
 Each year, the Graduate School reviews 15 to 25 existing academic programs and proposals for about 30 new programs.
 The online application MyGrad assists faculty and staff with overseeing students’ educations, from application to graduation.